noppanut15/noppanut15/README.md

 I've just started a new project, [depthviz](https://github.com/noppanut15/depthviz), a Python CLI tool that generates depth tracking overlays for freediving footage from exported dive computer logs.

+I'm also developing **[SnapUEN](https://noppanut15.github.io/SnapUEN/)**, a native iOS utility app designed for travelers and expats in Singapore.
+It bridges the gap between Singapore’s local SGQR payment system and international banking apps, for those without local bank accounts.

 Given my project, you might guess it...
 YES!
 I'm a passionate freediver and scuba diver.
 I'm also a certified conservation diver, helping non-profit organizations conduct marine research and conservation activities.

 If you're interested in helping out with depthviz, feel free to reach out or take a look at the issues labeled [`help wanted`](https://github.com/noppanut15/depthviz/labels/help%20wanted).